jcgneto/CV/README.md

 # Research areas of interest

-Data science & Epidemiology & Microbial genomics.
+Microbial population genetics and ecology.

 # Publications